 What Causes Burning Eyes?

-Unfortunately there are many different causes or reasons for eyes to begin burning.
-In most cases, it’s due to an environmental situation, and the person suffering generally needs to remove themselves from that area to see improvements.
+There are many reasons for eyes to burn.
+In most cases it is due to an environmental condition, and the sufferer needs to remove himself or herself from the area in order to see improvement.

 Environmental causes include: